 Located in the heart of the Loire Valley near Angers, Château Soucherie is a wine estate...

 Emeline and Sébastien's approach is guided by the conviction that wine must give emotion and tell its story.
 "A wine must remain alive!"
-It begins with vines grown according to the principles of organic agriculture, and with the greatest respect for the living world, a collection of personal stories that gives birth to a joyful diversity and open-mindedness.Lire plus Learn more
+It starts with cultivated vines that are cultivated....Lire plus Learn more

 The Bobinet estate is located in Saumur, between the hillside and the banks of the Loire, in the Saumur Champigny appellation.
 The soils are mainly calcareous, with clay surface layers and silts of varying depth.
 The harvest is obviously done by hand, to harvest only the grapes that are healthy and perfectly ripe.
 The harvest is then vinified as naturally as possible, and the wine is aged mainly in barrels in the cave cave.

 I returned to the family land in the early 2000s, just in time to save the last parcels of Cabernet Franc planted by my grandfather after the Second World War.
 The beginning was difficult with the old one who had difficulty accepting his grandson's organic farming vision, but trust finally settled in, and I was able to work as I intended, and apply the advice of my early mentor, Olivier Cousin.